ChuckDevCC/ArduinoDiceMachine/README.md

 These are the things you'll need!

 ### Software:
--[Arduino IDE][AIDE]
+- [Arduino IDE][AIDE]

 ### Hardware:
--Some sort of Arduino micro-board.
+- Some sort of Arduino micro-board.
 I used the [Arduino Uno][uno]

--[LCD Display][lcd]
+- [LCD Display][lcd]

--Two breadboards with one being at least50 rows.
+- Two breadboards with one being at least 50 rows.
 This project can be a little large!

--Some sort of Arduino kit, such as [this one from SOLARBOTICS][kit] that includes at least 2 buttons, wires, a potentiometer and serial integrated circuit such as this 74HC595:
+- Some sort of Arduino kit, such as [this one from SOLARBOTICS][kit] that includes at least 2 buttons, wires, a potentiometer and serial integrated circuit such as this 74HC595:

 <img src="https://i.imgur.com/JsIZY13.jpg" width="200">